GuidanceMantras/GuidanceMantras/README.md

 - This web page is only for providing my expierence to other people.
 I am not responsible for your any decisions/your any actions in your life based on this web page informations.
 - I am not recommending any application for money here as well.
 ###### Please read this page once in a week, please also make your kids to read this page once in a week.
 ### Please do share this web page with anyone, anybody can benefit from all this informations.
+### Please share this page with other Whatsapp group, especially among parents, teachers, students and other groups
 ###### I will update this web page whenever I have new information/missing content is found.
 ## Life
 - Life is not too short, You will have until 60/70 years.